awsdocs/amazon-vpc-network-administrator-guide/doc_source/GenericConfig.md

 + [A Detailed View of the Customer Gateway and an Example Configuration](#DetailedViewCustomerGateway5)
 + [How to Test the Customer Gateway Configuration](#TestingConfig5)

-If your customer gateway isn't one of the types discussed earlier in this guide, your integration team will provide you with generic information that you can use to configure your customer gateway\.
+If your customer gateway isn't one of the types discussed earlier in this guide, your integration team can provide you with generic information that you can use to configure your customer gateway\.
 This section contains an example of that information\.

 Two diagrams illustrate the example configuration\.
 The first diagram shows the high\-level layout of the customer gateway, and the second diagram shows details from the example configuration\.
 You should use the real configuration information that you receive from your integration team and apply it to your customer gateway\.

 ## A High\-Level View of the Customer Gateway<a name="HighLevelCustomerGateway5"></a>

 The following diagram shows the general details of your customer gateway\.
-Note that the VPN connection consists of two separate tunnels\.
+The VPN connection consists of two separate tunnels\.
 Using redundant tunnels ensures continuous availability in the case that a device fails\.

 ![\[Generic high-level diagram\]](http://docs.aws.amazon.com/vpc/latest/adminguide/images/highlevel-generic-diagram.png)